BuildMetricLab

 It does not replace a professional quote, factor regional pricing, assess structural adequacy, or confirm building code compliance.
 Those remain the responsibility of a suitably qualified designer, engineer, or your local building official.

 Fixed-price contracts are rare on remodel work.
-Most jobs run on time-and-materials with a not-to-exceed cap or a cost-plus arrangement — understand which model your contractor is using before you sign.
+Most jobs run on time-and-materials with a not-to-exceed cap or a cost-plus arrangement, so it is worth knowing which model your contractor is using before you sign.

 Codes and compliance